-The initial step in any sports sponsorship programme is for the business to test which product categories are available.
+The initial step in any sports sponsorship programme is for the business to check which product categories are available.
 The Science of Commodities, the discipline that studies the nature, possibilities of use and commercial value of commodities, defines a product category as the class of products identified according to the product classification, i.e. a set of products having the same nature, possibilities of use and commercial value.

 If we dive into the details, we will find out that other three definitions exist below product category, which provide a further insight: product macro classes, product classes, and product sub-classes.
 Let’s examine the example of a large consumer product.